 |January 15, 2014||Education Session—Additional research, outreach, and discussion about whether to add a project to the Board’s agenda on the accounting for government assistance.|

 |November 28, 2012||Education Session—Preliminary research and findings on the accounting for government assistance|

-At its January 29, 2014 meeting, the Board voted to add to its technical agenda Government Assistance Disclosures, a project to develop disclosure requirements about government assistance.
+At its January 29, 2014 meeting, the Board voted to add to its technical agenda Government Assistance Disclosures, which is a project to develop disclosure requirements about government assistance.

 Contact InformationElizabeth Gagnon